 Who wants a special treat?
-This instalment in our current FAQs, Tips, and Troubleshooting topic about DIY dog treats is our introduction to making homemade baked biscuit (cookie) dog treats and troubleshooting common DIY dog treat baking issues.
-I’ve broken things down for the extra special treatment (sorry…couldn’t help myself) this category deserves as one of the most popular and varied types of treats.
-Today’s post is an introduction to making biscuit treats, then we’ll look at shelf-life and storage and decorating in their own dedicated posts.
+We’re baking up some tasty homemade dog treat tips and tricks.
+This instalment in our current FAQs, Tips, and Troubleshooting topic about DIY dog treats is our introduction to making homemade baked biscuit (cookie) dog treats.
+I’ve broken things down for the extra special treatment (sorry…couldn’t help myself) this category deserves as one of the most popular and varied types of homemade dog treats.
+Today’s post is an introduction to making homemade baked dog treats, and then we’ll look closer at shelf-life, storage, and decorating in follow-on posts posts.

 Biscuits vs. Cookies

+Baked dog biscuit treats?
+Baked dog cookie treats?
 It’s all the same to us, furfriends!
 Depending on where you live, similar types of human treats may be referred to as biscuits and/or cookies.
-When we talk about these types of treats here on the blog, we’re talking about small flat baked dog treats.
-Much like a human biscuit or cookie in appearance, but usually very different in the ingredients and flavours.
+Biscuit is the usual word in our part of the world.
+When we talk about these types of treats here on the blog, we’re talking about small flat-ish baked dog treats.
+They’re much like a human biscuit or cookie in appearance, but usually very different in the ingredients and flavours.
+Ready to sniff around for the scoop on making biscuits or cookies for dogs?
+Let’s paw our way through the pantry and into the dog treat kitchen!

 Dog Biscuit Treats vs. Human Biscuits

-To help understand common ingredients and the roles they play in treat recipes, here is an introduction to the key elements of making a baked biscuit treat:
+To help understand common ingredients and the roles they play in recipes, here’s an intro to key ingredients for making biscuit-style homemade baked dog treats.
+See our post on choosing ingredients for homemade dog treats for more detailed information.

 No matter what the recipe combination, baked biscuit treats almost always include some sort of flour or equivalent to provide structure.
-If this added carb content doesn’t suit your personal feeding plan, consider some of the alternative types of homemade dog treats instead.
-Many of those can be made without flour.
-They’re also easier to customise than biscuits where textures and consistencies are important.
+If this added carb content doesn’t suit your pup’s feeding plan, consider some of the alternative types of homemade dog treats instead.
+There are lots of different treat options, and many can be made without flour.

 Binders help to hold the treat together and give structure.
+They’re important in most baking recipes, but extra important if you’re using gluten-free flours.
+Eggs are commonly used; however, ground flax, chia seed, gelatin powder, and many flavoursome liquids and purees can also act as binders in addition to adding scent, taste, and value, as noted below.
+Without binders, the treats will crumble when the moisture is baked and/or dehydrated out of the dough.
 Most gluten-free flours need extra binding support for a workable dough during prep and structure after baking.
-Eggs are commonly used; however, ground flax, chia seed, gelatin powder, and many flavoursome liquids and purees can also act as binders in addition to adding scent, taste, and value, as noted below.

-The ingredients that add scent, flavour, and nutrition are key to making an appealing and healthy treat.
-There are many options for baked treats, including cooked meat, cooked or tinned fish, dairy, broth or stock, nut butters, fruits, vegetables, herbs, spices, or anything yummy and dog-safe.
-Ingredients can be finely pureed or used as chunky add-ins depending on the type of treat and your preferences.
+Ingredients that add scent, flavour, and nutrition are key to making an appealing and healthy dog treat.
+There are many options for baked dog treats, including cooked meat, cooked or tinned fish, dairy, broth or stock, nut butters, fruits, vegetables, herbs, spices, and more.
+Anything yummy and dog-safe is fair game in our experimental dog treat kitchen.
+Ingredients can be pureed or used as chunky add-ins depending on the type of treat and your preferences.

-When using prepared foods as treat ingredients, check the ingredients and nutritional content labels to ensure their ingredients are suitable and safe for use in dog treats.
+When using prepared foods as treat ingredients, check their ingredients and nutritional content labels.
+It’s important to ensure their ingredients are suitable and safe for use in dog treats.
 Avoid unnecessary added sugars and salt, and be vigilant for dangerous ingredients such as the artificial sweetener xylitol, which is particularly dangerous for dogs.

-Depending on the moisture content of your binders and add-ins, you may need to use some additional liquid for a good workable dough consistency, but it is important to balance moisture and flour with sufficient binding to avoid crumbly baked treats (see troubleshooting below).
+Depending on the moisture content of your binders and add-ins, you might need to use some additional liquid to mix a good workable dough consistency.
+As noted above in the binding section, bear in mind that it’s important to balance moisture and flour with sufficient binding to avoid crumbly baked treats.
+Having problems?
+See the troubleshooting section below for some of the common issues.

-As noted in our post about choosing and using dog treat ingredients, many of treat ingredients already contain fats.
+As noted in our post about choosing and using dog treat ingredients, many dog treat ingredients already contain some fats.
 I try to avoid adding extra oils and fats to homemade treats, where possible.
 Generally, it’s just the base ingredients.
 I’d rather slide in an extra yummy and nutritious fatty add-in instead.
-In baked biscuits where the base ingredients are a little lacking in fats, a touch of olive oil, butter, or other oil may occasionally be used.
+Peanut butter?
+Yes, please!
+Homemade stock?
+Doggone delish!
+In baked biscuits where the base ingredients are a little lacking in fats, a touch of olive oil, butter, or other oil may also occasionally be used.

 Baking Homemade Dog Biscuit Treats